-The secondary market for public and corporate bonds can be divided into over-the-counter transactions (OTC transactions), such as transactions that take place at securities companies, and stock exchange transactions that take place on the Stock Exchange.
+The secondary market for public and corporate bonds can be divided into over-the-counter transactions (OTC transactions), such as transactions that take place at securities companies, and stock exchange transactions.
 However, OTC transactions are the more common transaction method because it is difficult to trade on the Stock Exchange on the conditions that you desire.
-This is because of the variety of transactions and administrative procedures involved due to the large number of issues in public and corporate bonds, as well as the complexity of bond trading details.
+This is because of the variety of transactions and administrative procedures involved due to the large number of issues in public and corporate bonds, as well as the complexity of bond trading.

 In the OTC market, in principle, a price is concluded through a negotiation between the parties concerned.
-However, in order to ensure fair and smooth OTC bond transactions, Self-regulatory Regulations by the Japan Securities Dealers Association require each securities company to maintain the fairness of the transaction by acting at a proper price according to a set of internal rules (\$\$\varphi\$\$).
+However, in order to ensure fair and smooth OTC bond transactions, Self-regulatory Regulations by the Japan Securities Dealers Association require each securities company to maintain the fairness of the transaction by acting at a proper price according to a set of internal rules ( ).

-Currently, 2-Year, 5-Year, 10-Year, 20-Year, 30-Year and 40-Year JGBs are listed on the Stock Exchange in Tokyo and Nagoya, and their transaction volume is published.
+Currently, 2-Year, 5-Year, 10-Year, 20-Year, 30-Year and 40-Year Bonds and 5-Year and 10-Year Japan Climate Transition Bonds are listed on the Tokyo Stock Exchange and the Nagoya Stock Exchange, and their transaction volume is published.